kaku2015/PrivacySafeDocs/FAQ.md

 - **Q: Can I retrieve the file after it is lost.**
 - A: If the encrypted file still exists, you can go to the application "settings > Restore and Export > Retrieve Lost Files" to retrieve. https://github.com/kaku2015/PrivacySafeDocs/blob/master/lost_file.md

-- **Q: App auto hide failure.**
-- A: The App Auto Hide mode needs to ensure that the Sgallery runs in the background, if it is Root mode you also need to open the Root Management application to grant permissions.

 - **Q: How to recover files.**
 - A: Long press on the encrypted file will enter the edit mode, you can restore it by using the restore button in the action bar.